Allicolyer/personal-website/_posts/2017-01-01-ai-family-challenge.markdown

 tags: [Curriculum] # add tag
 ---

-I am currently designing and developing curriculum to launch the AI Family Challenge, which is the largest global technology program for families.
+I designed and developed curriculum to launch the AI Family Challenge, which is the largest global technology program for families.
 The curriculum leads elementary and middle school children and their families through creating their own AI inventions that tackles a problem in their community.

 ### Ideation
 The curriculum focus heavily on how to come up with an interesting problem and solution.
 It teaches participants how to build mental models of the world around them to quickly identify causes and effects of different problems they observe.
 The curriculum helps families select a meaningful problem and conceptualize an effective solution.
 Families are guided to create solutions that benefit from using artificial intelligence technology.